NelsonPHC/IN-hotels/APIDOC.md

   - If passed in an invalid hotel ID `hid`, returns an error with the message: `hotel is not found`
   - If passed in an invalid user ID `uid`, returns an error with the message: `user is not found`
   - If passed in invalid `checkin` `checkout` dates, returns an error with the message: `The dates are invalid`
+  - If the hotel is already booked between the `checkin` `checkout` dates, returns an error with the message `The hotel is unavailable during that time slot`
 - Possible 500 errors (all plain text):
   - If something else goes wrong on the server, returns an error with the message: `An error occurred on the server.
 Try again later.`